Lacuran/employeedemo/README.md

 2. ~~Create DB for basic CRUD Operation~~
 3. ~~Create models for each table~~
 4. Create separate repo for tests with rest assured, and BDD approach
+5. Add liquibase script to reset and setup DB

 ### DB Workflow for Employee Table